akrzemi1/__sandbox__/papers/bad_alloc.md

 equally well to any other system resource-related failures.
 Do you use `std::condition_variable` in your codebase?
 It can throw `errc::resource_unavailable_try_again` from constructor (if some non-memory resource limitation prevents initialization).
 Is it easy to reproduce this situation?
 Are you testing this scenario?
 If not, your code handles it incorrectly.
 Does this mean a failure to allocate resources necessary to create a `std::condition_variable` should call `std::terminate()` instead of throwing an exception?

 What about running out of file descriptors?
 Is it easy to test? ...

+Of course, memory allocation failure is more special in the sense that one usually needs to use the same resource while handling exceptions.
+But this can be managed safely, as we have shown above.
+Also, once throwing by value is in place there will be no need to allocate anything while handling exceptions.

 Alternatives proposed are inacceptable